 |J Chem Ecol.
 2004 Jan;30(1):215-27. |

 | Potential toxic effect on aquatic fauna by the dwarf shrub Empetrum hermaphroditum.[Pubmed: 15074667]|

 In this study, we investigated whether Batatasin III is carried by runoff into streams and lakes during the snowmelt period and whether it is also potentially hazardous to aquatic fauna.
 The maximum concentration of Batatasin III found was 1.06 mg l(-1).
 The proportion of dead yolk sac alevins increased significantly (P < 0.001) with increasing concentrations of Batatasin III and time of exposure.
 After 24 hr, EC50 was 10 mg l(-1).
 It was 2 mg l(-1) after 48 hr.
 The effect of phenol was negligible, indicating a specific phytotoxic effect of the bibenzyl structure of Batatasin III.
 The proportion of mobile D. magna became significantly smaller (P < 0.001) with increasing concentrations of Batatasin III, with decreasing pH, and with increasing exposure time.
 EC50 varied between 7 and 17 mg l(-1) at pH 5.5 and 7.0, respectively.
 After 24 hr EC50 decreased and was 2.5 at pH 5.5 and 12 mg l(-1) at pH 7.0.
 The levels of Batatasin III found in the field samples were below the lowest EC50 in acute toxicity tests.
-However, in view of the interactive effect of pH and exposure time, this study suggests that this stable plant metabolite may impose a lethal effect on the aquatic fauna in small streams.|

 |Physiol Plant.
 2001 Nov;113(3):368-376. |

 |The inhibition of ammonium uptake in excised birch (Betula pendula) roots by batatasin-III.[Pubmed: 12060282]|

 Batatasin III inhibited N-NH4+ uptake by 28, 89 and 95% compared with the control, when roots were treated with 0.1, 1.0 and 2.8 mM of Batatasin III, respectively.
 The effect of 1.0-mM Batatasin III was greater at pH 4.2 than at pH 6.8.
 In addition, the inhibition of N-NH4+ uptake by Batatasin III was not reversed after rinsing the roots in water and transferring them to a Batatasin III free solution.
 Furthermore, birch seedlings immersed in a 1.0-mM Batatasin III solution for 2 h, and then replanted in pots with soil, had decreased growth, such that 10 weeks after treatment, the dry mass of both shoots and roots was reduced by 74 and 73%, respectively, compared with control seedlings.
 This suggests that a brief exposure to Batatasin III may have a long-term inhibitory effect on whole plant growth.
 Using plasma membrane vesicles isolated from easily extractable spinach (Spinacia oleracea) leaves, it was found that Batatasin III strongly inhibited proton pumping in isolated plasma membrane vesicles, while it only slightly inhibited ATP hydrolytic activity.
 The uncoupling of proton pumping from ATP hydrolytic activity suggests that Batatasin III disturbs membrane integrity.